Direct inversion of the Longitudinal Ray Transform for 2D residual elastic strain fields: Helmholtz decomposition of strain in

-in the case of plane-strain.
+for plane-stress.
 Note that in each case $^s\epsilon$ is proportional to $\sigma$.

-From a reconstructed solenoidal component, we would like to recover the full elastic strain tensor over a sample.
+From this decomposition and the inversion formula for $^s\epsilon$ we now seek to recover the full elastic strain tensor over a sample.
 Before we approach this task, we provide a brief comment on recent experimental work in this area.